alan-project/RAWG-Games/README.md

 -> need to build firebase backend and upload part of the data or full data regularly?

 - code optimization

+### - Further development
+- bottom naviagtion
+- drawer
-- Implementing bottom naviagtion, drawer, room for favorite
+- room for favorite
+- Comment(review) feature
+- Callendar(TBD)